 Take care when using a Kelly Kettle

-Care must of course be taken with anything that has uses a flame.
-Fortunately, the actual fire on the Kelly Kettle is enclosed, but accidents can happen (i.e. don’t use in areas where there could be a forest or grass fire).
+Fortunately, the actual fire on the Kelly Kettle is enclosed, but accidents can happen (i.e. don't use it in areas where there could be a forest or grass fire).

 Do watch the kids around the Kelly Kettle.
 The combination of fire and boiling water could make for a very nasty accident.

 You can find three different sizes of Kelly Kettle, made in either aluminium or stainless steel.